Python

 1boto3.client('sagemaker').describe_hyper_parameter_tuning_job( 2 HyperParameterTuningJobName = tuner.latest_tuning_job.job_name)['HyperParameterTuningJobStatus']

-1#return the best training job name 2tuner.best_training_job()
+1# returns the best training job name 2tuner.best_training_job()

-1#Deploy the best trained or user specified model to an Amazon Sagemaker endpoint 2tuner_predictor = tuner.deploy(initial_instance_count=1, 3 instance_type='ml.m4.xlarge')
+1# Deploy the best trained or user specified model to an Amazon SageMaker endpoint 2tuner_predictor = tuner.deploy(initial_instance_count=1, 3 instance_type='ml.m4.xlarge')

-1#create a serializer 2tuner_predictor.serializer = sagemaker.serializers.CSVSerializer()
+1# Create a serializer 2tuner_predictor.serializer = sagemaker.serializers.CSVSerializer()

 Optional Clean up